manish-182/Danny-s-Diner---Case-Study1/README.md

 ----------------------
 #### 3. What was the first item from the menu purchased by each customer?

-	-- using row_number function to serially list the items ordered by each customer group by date
+	-- Created new table using row_number function to serially list the items ordered by each customer group by date

 ```sql
 	WITH items_purchase AS (